|Mark T. Edmead|

 During the new patient enrollment process, the form they gave me had a statement of their policy.
 In this policy it states that they need to have a credit card on file, just in case the insurance company doesn't pay.
 Now, I don't have a problem with the dentist wanting to get paid for services.

 However, since I was already paying with a credit card, it didn't make sense for me to provide them with my credit card information so they can keep it on file.
 It's bad enough they already have a lot of information about me.
-In fact, the patient information form also wants additional information
+In fact, the patient information form also wants additional information including driver's license (Why do they need to know my license?) and my social security number (Again, why is this information needed by my dentist?).

 The medical industry is going through some major changes regarding protection of patient information.
 The Health Insurance Portability and Accountability Act (HIPAA) is designed to improve efficiency in health care delivery by standardizing electronic data interchange, and it implements the protection of confidentiality and security of health data through setting and enforcing standards.